-- > Contamination of soil from spills of hazardous materials - Injuries sustained due to direct contact with hazardous materials - Odour/emissions (might result in nuisance to workers onsite & general public within the immediate vicinity) - Pollution of the surface water resources through storm water runoff - Underground water pollution through leaching.
+- Contamination of soil from spills of hazardous materials - Injuries sustained due to direct contact with hazardous materials - > transmission of Covid19 - Odour/emissions (might result in nuisance to workers onsite & general public within the immediate vicinity) - Pollution of the surface water resources through storm water runoff - Underground water pollution through leaching.

-- ✓ Construction activities to be restricted to daytime(008-1700hrs) - ✓ Workers in the vicinity of high-level Noise to wear safety & protective gear. - ✓ Affix Silencers and mufflers on exhaust systems of all mechanical equipment - ✓ Stacked building material on-site shall be kept for shortest time possible. - ✓ Provide workers with personal protective gear including gloves, respirators, safety boots and coveralls - ✓ Maintain at the site, a file on material safety data sheets - ✓ Store flammable materials in appropriately bundled and secured containers and in compliance with standards of fire safety regulations - ✓ Use drip trays to collect waste oil and lubricants from stationery plant such as concrete mixers during servicing - ✓ Train staff on safe handling of hazardous materials - ✓ Maintain an inventory of all materials used at the site
+- ✓ Construction activities to be restricted to daytime(008-1700hrs) - ✓ Workers in the vicinity of high-level Noise to wear safety & protective gear. - ✓ Affix Silencers and mufflers on exhaust systems of all mechanical equipment - ✓ Stacked building material on-site shall be kept for shortest time possible. - Provide workers with personal protective gear including gloves, respirators, safety boots and coveralls - ✓ Maintain at the site, a file on material safety data sheets - ✓ Store flammable materials in appropriately bundled and secured containers and in compliance with standards of fire safety regulations - ✓ screening on daily basis. provision of adequate water for hand washing - ✓ Use drip trays to collect waste oil and lubricants from stationery plant such as concrete mixers during servicing - ✓ Train staff on safe handling of hazardous materials - ✓ Maintain an inventory of all materials used at the site